Speed Up Your Javascript Load Time

 1. Run JSLint (online or downloadable version) to analyze your code and make sure it is well-formatted.

-2. Use Rhino to compress your javascript.
-There are some online packers, but Rhino actually analyzes your source code so it has a low chance of changing it as it compresses, and it is scriptable.
+2. Use YUI Compressor to compress your javascript from the command line.
+There are some online packers, but the YUI Compressor (based on Rhino) actually analyzes your source code so it has a low chance of changing it as it compresses, and it is scriptable.

-Install Rhino (it requires Java), then run it from the command-line:
+Install the YUI Compressor (it requires Java), then run it from the command-line (x.y.z is the version you downloaded):

-This compresses myfile.js and spits it out into myfile.js.packed.
+This compresses myfile.js and spits it out into myfile-min.js.
 Rhino will remove spaces, comments and shorten variable names where appropriate.
-The “2>&1″ part means “redirect standard error to the same location as the output”, so you’ll see any error messages inside the packed file itself (cool, eh?
-Learn more here.).

 Using Rhino, I pack the original javascript and deploy the packed version to my website.